The Bankrate promise

 What if I didn’t want an increase?

 An automatic credit limit increase can come as a surprise but for the most part, it should be a good one.
 Your credit score may improve thanks to having a lower credit utilization ratio.
-Plus, you’ll be able to charge more if you ever need to (you shouldn’t just because you can) and can collect the cardholder rewards you otherwise miss out on when you pay in cash.
+Plus, you’ll be able to charge more if you ever need to (you shouldn’t just because you can) and you can collect the cardholder rewards you otherwise miss out on when you pay in cash.

 To get ahead of automatic credit limit increases, give your credit card issuer a call and request it never increase your credit limit without your consent.
 Follow up on this conversation in writing so you have a written record of the agreement.